unrealircd/unrealircd-webpanel-plugins/emoji_trail/README.md

-Makes an emoji trail from your mouse cursor.
+Makes an emoji trail from your mouse cursor, an example how to easily add your own JavaScript to any page.